bwallace7430/chess/notes.md

 what you set the variable equal to. new String initializes automatically to NULL
 - **Arrays**: brackets go after the type. (ie String[] myString = new String[10]).
 You can declare an empty array to allow it to grow as you go, like in the above.
+## Week 2
+### Java Conventions
+Functions are lowercase and typed without spaces or dashes likeThis.
+Classes are one word and capitalized.
+### Package
+Everything in Java is in a package.
+If you don't specify the package (by using the format package thisPackage) then it won't do anything.
+### Object Class
+All classes are also object classes.
+This is the parent class. toString() returns a fancy memory object.
+You will want to override this. equals() returns a boolean. hashCode() gives you a unique int for each object. wait() and notify() do NOT overrun these. clone() gives you a duplicate object.
+It's kinda useless.
+To override a function, write @Override above it
+### Record
+Overrides the object equal() method and getters.
+Records are immutable, but are essentially just like classes.
+- Syntax:
+record CowRecord(String name){}